Hoekz/JS-TDD-201/Network/module-network.md

 Running the test, we can see that none of these assertions pass, because we only handled the case of `fetch` erroring out, which is not the case when a `400` is returned.
 Rather, the `ok` flag is set to `false`.
 Let's update our implementation to get the test to pass.

+### response.ok

+With our updated implementation, we capture the response, check the `ok` flag and throw an error if it is `false`.
+This keeps us from updating the store's value as well.

+This example illustrates the need to test both happy and sad paths for network activity, as well as having a robust mock.
+If our mocking library made the same wrong assumption the store did -- that `fetch` would throw an error for a bad request, we might never have noticed our error until it was already out in production.

+For small projects or very simple situations, using a custom mock of `fetch` can work just fine.
+But when an application begins to scale and grow in complexity, it's better to rely on a dedicated solution to mock out network traffic.

+In our case, while we are mocking out `fetch` and that may be enough for now, we could at some point bring in code that relies on `XMLHttpRequest` and now we also have to mock that interface.
+We may also need to track the behavior of uploading files, submitting forms, or some of the other more complicated network requests.
+In those cases, our mock is much too thin and could become brittle or unmaintainable the more we try to expand it.